In this article, you will learn the 10 most important water parameters for a reef tank.

 Temperature is another important water parameter to keep in check.
 Most reefs have temperatures around 73-84 degrees Fahrenheit and you should aim to keep your tank water the same.
+A smaller range to aim for is between 75-79F.
+Most livestock fits in this range.
 I have been keeping my saltwater tanks at 79F for many years.

 So, unless you live somewhere where it stays this warm and tropical, you’re going to need a heater to keep your tank at a healthy temperature.

 If you live in a place where it gets really hot, then you might want to consider getting an aquarium chiller.